-8. Grievance Process Pool
+7. Grievance Process Pool

-The Formal Grievance Process relies on a pool of administrators (the Pool") to carry out the process.
-Members of the Pool are announced in an annual posting of this policy to all students, parents/guardians of students, employees, prospective students, and prospective employees.
+The Formal Grievance Process relies on a pool of administrators ("the Pool") to carry out the process.
+Members of the Pool are announced in an annual distribution of this policy to all students, parents/guardians of students, employees, prospective students, and prospective employees.

-The list of Pool members and a description of the Pool can be found at www.kings.edu/TitleIX.
+The list of Pool members and a description of the Pool can be found at www.mykings.edu/Pool.